 In 1909 he had been a founder of the Army and Navy Veterans' Club, Clover-street, Chatham, of which he was Secretary in 1913 (the club then at 16 Clover Street); he also founded the Gillingham branch of the National Association of Navy and Army Pensioners, of which by 1932 he was Chairman.13

 By 1920 he had moved to 21 Malvern Road, Gillingham, where he lived until at least 1924.
+The census found him there in 1921, recorded as retired, having been employed by Government, now living with his wife, his daughter Dorothy and granddaughter Dorothy, in five rooms.
 By 1926 he had gone to live with his daughter Angela at 68 Watling Street, Gillingham.
-In that year he and Louisa celebrated their golden wedding anniversary, the occasion being covered by the local paper; the couple received a telegram of congratulations from Gillingham's MP, Sir Gerald F. Hohler.14
+In that year he and Louisa celebrated their golden wedding anniversary, the occasion being covered by the local paper; the couple received a telegram of congratulations from Gillingham's MP, Sir Gerald F. Hohler.15

-A non-smoker, his principal recreation was gardening, and in his retirement he could be found any morning on his allotment in First-avenue.15
+A non-smoker, his principal recreation was gardening, and in his retirement he could be found any morning on his allotment in First-avenue.16

-He is remembered by his grandson Sidney Beck as quite impressively severe-looking, with a thick moustache—a medium-sized heavily-built man, strong, and always a bit severe.
-He ruled the family with a rod of iron—he would sometimes beat his son Reuben with the buckle end of his great leather uniform belt.16
+He was remembered by his grandson Sidney Beck as quite impressively severe-looking, with a thick moustache—a medium-sized heavily-built man, strong, and always a bit severe.
+He ruled the family with a rod of iron—he would sometimes beat his son Reuben with the buckle end of his great leather uniform belt.17

 He died on the 30th October 1932, at the Royal Naval Hospital, Chatham, after a few hours' illness; a post mortem showed that he died of acute peptic ulcers to the stomach, and haemorrhage.
-He was buried on the 2nd November, in Chatham cemetery.
-His effects at his death were valued at £55.2.5d. (£1872 at 2005 values).17
+He was buried on the 2nd November, in Maidstone Road and Palmerston Road Cemetery, Chatham: 8ft deep, the third interment in grave 35 (C), Section W. His effects at his death were valued at £55.2.5d. (£1872 at 2005 values).18

-Reuben Beck was the only child known of [A4] ____ ____ and [B1] Emma Beck.18
+Reuben Beck was the only child known of [A4] ____ ____ and [B1] Emma Beck.19

-2 Maidenhead Guardians records, Berkshire RO/2-6; census returns.
-Census returns give his surname as 'Becks'.
+2 Maidenhead Guardians records, Berkshire RO/2-6; census return.
+Census return gives his surname as 'Becks'.

 3 ADM 159/36/451